-1. Attending, in person, at least four fifths of that term's General Council meetings of that term
+1. Attending, in person, at least four fifths of that term's General Council meetings of that term Last updated 3/28/23

 - 2. Attending, in person, at least three fourths of that term's meetings of the Steering or Finance Committee, depending on the committee to which they are assigned - 3.
 Attending, in person, at least three fourths of that term's meetings of the standing committee to which they were initially assigned - 4.
 Fulfilling all other relevant requirements specified in the by-laws